Tiryoh/ros2wiki_to_indexrosorg/README.md

 (C) 2019 Tiryoh

-The files in doc directory in this repository is released under the MIT license, see [LICENSE](./LICENSE).
+The files in docs directory in this repository is released under the MIT license, see [LICENSE](https://tiryoh.mit-license.org/2019-).
 Unless attributed otherwise, all other files in this repository is licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/).

 ### Acknowledgements